The CISO “Exit Ramp” that May Not Be There:

 - Michael Piacente, Hitch Partners

-Understanding the nuances of the CISO role and its career trajectory is a core principle for us.
+Understanding the nuances of the CISO role and its career trajectory has been a core principle for us since inception.
 We've observed a significant and growing trend of operating CISOs considering portfolio roles at venture capital and private equity firms as their next career move.

-Based on our extensive conversations with dozens of CISOs in these roles and those exploring this path, we felt it was our duty to provide a candid and realistic perspective.
+Based on extensive conversations with dozens of CISOs in these roles as well as those exploring this path, we felt it was our duty to provide a candid and realistic perspective.
 With new data available, we want to share these insights with the community to help everyone make more informed decisions about their professional future.

 VC vs. PE: A Tale of Two Roles

-At a high level, the biggest distinction is that PE firms have a much more mature and defined playbook for this role, while we would categorize VC firms as still in the early stages of figuring it out.
+At a high level, the biggest distinction is that PE firms have a much more mature and defined playbook for this role, while there are certainly exceptions we would categorize many VC firms as still in the early stages of figuring it out.
+In both cases it takes a keen sense of collaboration to understand what ‘success looks like’ before accepting these roles.

 • The VC Model: In the VC world, the "Portfolio CISO" role can often be unstructured and if not monitored can quickly become an undefined function.
 Many in this position also dual operate as a "field CISO"—a resource for PortCo sales and marketing teams or a source of technical advice.
-Unfortunately, this may at times amount to a glorified lead generation role, which is not the strategic value creation that most CISOs are seeking.
+Unfortunately, for some this may at times amount to a glorified lead generation role, which is not the strategic value creation that most CISOs are seeking nor a comfortable muscle to flex.
+For others this is a dream job with extensive customer collaboration.

-• The PE Model: In contrast, PE firms, with their massive assets under management and diverse portfolios, have a more established and demanding model.
-The role is less about giving tactical advice and more about driving tangible value across a wide range of companies.
-Moving at the speed of the business, your deal teams, and investors is also a major factor of success for the PE roles.
+• The PE Model: In contrast, while nowhere close to perfect, PE firms, with their massive assets under management and diverse portfolios, often have a more established and demanding model.
+The evidence we have seen of roles is less about giving tactical advice and more about driving tangible value across a wide range of companies.
+Moving at the speed of the business, keeping up with your deal teams, investors is a major factor of success for the PE roles.
 Here, the CISO is a strategic business partner, understands calculated risk and is not just a technical expert.
+Still, many PE Portfolio CISOs can experience limited authority and direct control.
+The role is one of influence, guidance, and strategic oversight, where convincing companies to prioritize and fund security initiatives can be beyond challenging.
+We have also seen a few of these PE Portfolio CISOs experience a higher rate of burnout due to their innate high-pressure environments.
+Managing expectations with partners, deal teams, and portcos while trying to enact meaningful change can be a constant struggle.

 The Unwritten Job Description: What the Role Really Demands

-Whether you're working with a PE or VC firm, success in this role requires a skillset that goes far beyond a traditional CISO's expertise.
+Whether you're working with a VC or PE firm, success in this role requires a skillset that goes far beyond a traditional CISO's expertise.

 • Master of Both Strategy and Execution: You must be able to "zoom out" to see the big picture across an entire portfolio and "zoom in" to provide tactical guidance for a single company.
 You are expected to be the world’s best project manager and a persuasive communicator, all at once.